indigo-biosystems/hyperion/README.md

 several ways a server can route a particular resource version,
 including:

-- `/v2/` - inforporating the version in the URI
+- `/v2/` - incorporating the version in the URI
 - `?v=2` - accepting the version as a query parameter
 - `v2.archiver.indigobio.com` - incorporating the version in the hostname
 - creating a differently named resource altogether